Euro zone skirts slump, reprieve seen short-lived

 "What we see is a vicious circle of budget cuts, high interest rates in the periphery and sovereign debt rising," said Aline Schuiling, an economist at ABN AMRO.
 "There is still a lot of uncertainty related to the crisis."

-A decline in GDP from the end of last year leveled off in the first quarter of 2012 as exports offset a plunge in investment and inventories.
+A decline in GDP from the end of last year levelled off in the first quarter of 2012 as exports offset a plunge in investment and inventories.

 "The economy is avoiding recession by the skin of its teeth, but it will be a temporary reprieve," Kenneth Wattret, economist at BNP, said.